chrmrtns/keyless-auth/readme.txt

 * The user clicks the button and is automatically logged in
 * Tokens expire after 10 minutes and can only be used once for maximum security

-You can use the shortcode [chrmrtns-passwordless-auth] in a page or widget.
+You can use the shortcode [keyless-auth] in a page or widget.

 If you're looking to create front-end user registration and profile forms we recommend [Profile Builder](https://www.cozmoslabs.com/wordpress-profile-builder/).